Home

 Great-billed Kingfisher

 A quick lunch back at the Ranger's Homestay, after which we took a boat 30 minutes along the coastline then up a narrow creek.
 Our main target, Great-billed Kingfisher, seen well.
-Also Blue-eared Kingfisher, Golden-bellied Gerygone, Slender-billed Crow, a few Lesser Frigatebird, Christmas Frigatebird, Common Sandpiper, and a group of Pied Imperial Pigeon flying to islands.
+Also Blue-eared Kingfisher, Golden-bellied Gerygone, Sulawesi Crow, a few Lesser Frigatebird, Christmas Frigatebird, Common Sandpiper, and a group of Pied Imperial Pigeon flying to islands.
 Late afternoon we landed the boat at edge of park where a short nightbird session gave us Sulawesi Nightjar and Sulawesi Scops Owl heard.

 5 Sep.
 An 05:00 departure to the nearby Teboan Hill where at first light we had quick breakfast overlooking the valley.
 From here we proceeded to hike down the valley to a lower viewpoint overlooking the edge of the park.
 Unfortunately, rather windy which seemed to keep the hoped-for hornbills absent with only a single calling Knobbed Hornbill.